slackapi/bolt-js/docs/_future/request_time_off_tutorial.md

 With your app running, access your workspace and paste the URL from the Trigger you created in the previous step into a message in a public channel.

-> 💡 To make the trigger URL more widely accessible, we recommend saving the Trigger as a channel bookmark for easy access.
+> 💡 The Trigger will automatically be saved as a channel bookmark under "Workflows" for easy access.

 Send the message and click the "Run" button that appears.
 A modal will appear prompting you to enter information to request time off.
 To test your app properly, we recommend entering your own Slack username in the "Manager" field.